 The engine weighs 2,300 tons and stands 44 feet tall and 90 feet long – more than a four-story building.
 Redline is at 102 RPM, but the torque is enough to tear a tank to shreds.

 Each of the 14 built-in cylinders devours 6.5 ounces of diesel in one cycle that produces 5700 kW of energy.
 That might sound like a lot, but the engine is actually highly efficient and one of the least polluting of its kind, using common rail fuel injection and other technologies to reduce emissions and increase fuel economy.

 You might wonder what kind of behemoth would need so much power.
-In 2006, the Wärtsilä RT-flex96C engine was installed and finally set sail on the Emma Mærsk, a cargo ship that can carry 11,000 20-foot shipping containers at a breakneck speed of 31 knots.
-The ship regularly ferries cargo from China to the U.S.
+In 2006, the Wärtsilä RT-flex96C engine was installed and finally set sail on the Emma Mærsk, a cargo ship that can carry 11,000 20-foot shipping containers at a breakneck speed of 31 knots, whereas most other ships in its class typically cruise with 20 knots.

 What the engine looks like installed in the ship.